 Hay fever, also known as allergic rhinitis, is a common allergic condition that affects many children.
 It occurs when a child’s immune system overreacts to allergens, usually from pollen (from trees, grasses, or ...

-Parasites are far more common in children than many parents may realise—and they don’t always show up as worms in the stool.
+Parasites in children are far more common than many parents may realise—and they don’t always show up as worms in the stool.
 Parasites may be silent, show up as physical ...

 Stress is a temporary response to external pressures like family changes, school or social situations.
 It can manifest as clinginess, fear, tears, tantrums, trouble sleeping, and physical symptoms such as headaches ...